Helium Recovery from Natural Gas

 Nitrogen rejection from Natural gas is a mature proven cryogenic process, analogous to the ASU double column where LP and HP columns are thermally coupled by a condenser/reboiler. eg NRU plant at Odolanow, Poland.

-Process is used for medium to high feed N2 content (>30%) and needs little or no external refrigeration, as all products are gaseous, hence low power demand.
+This process is used for medium to high feed N2 content (>30%) and needs little or no external refrigeration, as all products are gaseous, hence relatively low power demand.
+In fact the main energy required by the separation derives from the high pressure feed and the relatively low pressure of the rejected N2 product.
+The methane can usually be delivered at intermediate pressure and boosted externally in a ‘sales gas’ compressor if required.

-Process can handle lower N2 content by addition of a pre-separation column to remove some CH4 product upstream of the double column.
-As used in Hannibal plant, Tunisia.
+This process can handle lower N2 content by addition of a pre-separation column to remove some CH4 product upstream of the double column. - as used in the Hannibal plant, Tunisia.

 NRU – from LNG

-Nitrogen removal from LNG is required typically to reduce N2 below 1% to avoid potential operational instability of LNG in storage.
+Nitrogen removal from LNG is required typically to reduce N2 below 1% to avoid potential operational instability of LNG in storage, and it turns out that this step facilitates recovery of any helium present in the raw gas.

-Normally N2 removal is in the vapour from the ‘end-flash’ vessel.
-This vapour stream takes away most of the N2 together with some CH4 and is used as fuel.
-Adding reboil to the vessel enables more thorough N2 removal from the liquid phase before it passes to LNG tank.
+Normally N2 is removed in the vapour from the ‘end-flash’ vessel.
+This stream takes away most of the N2 together with some CH4 and is used as fuel.
+Adding a reboil coil to the vessel enables a more thorough N2 removal from the liquid phase before it passes to LNG tank.

-The flash / stripped vapour can be concentrated in N2 by adding trays or packing and reflux.
+The flash / stripped vapour can first be concentrated in N2 (and therefore helium) by adding trays or packing and reflux.
 Increasing the flash drum/stripper pressure raises the temperature of the reflux stream (less cold refrigerant).
-LNG and/or Liquid Nitrogen (LIN) can be considered.
+LNG and/or Liquid Nitrogen (LIN) can be considered as refrigerant for this step.

 Helium Capture